Parents taking daughter to college

 However, nowadays, grades and classes are posted online to the college website via the child’s username and password.

-As part of the parent-student contract, the child should agree to give the parent the username and password so the parent can monitor the grades and classes the child has signed up for.
-If the child refuses to do this, then perhaps there needs to be a different discussion on why the parent is paying for something for which they can’t see the progress or results.
+As part of the parent-student contract, the child should agree to give the parent the username and password, or regular updates on grades, so the parent can monitor the classes the child has signed up for.
+Part of parenting is helping your child grow into honest and respective young adults.
+If the student denies access to the online account or refuses to give updates, perhaps a conversation of expectations and referring to the contract can help define the goals of the educational process.

 I have heard numerous stories from parents of their children not attending classes and/or failing, and the parents find out only after a year or so.
-By then, the child is on school probation, and may have to reapply to gain acceptance again.
+By then, the child is on school probation, and may have already lost financial grants/aid or needs to reapply to gain acceptance again.

 Typically, in these situations, the child has had a hard time adjusting to a big school, or perhaps they don’t have good study habits, or maybe they have been having too good of a time partying.
 If the parent can monitor the grades and classes, they can catch any problems before things get problematic.